 ADDA simulations of prolate particles can also be used to extract an aspect ratio from the SPES data.
 This is rather artificial, as the SPES data shows that the particles are oblate.
 However, we do it to show that adding a fraction of prolates does not change the fitted aspect ratio significantly.
-As described in section 3.3, the mean optical thickness $\rho$ is calculated as function of extinction cross section $\sigma{ext}$ for different aspect ratios c (Figure 13).
-These curves are interpolated to generate a contour plot of c in $\rho$ , $\sigma{ext}$ space.
-The mean $\rho$ curve is then calculated for the aspect ratios 0.25, 0.33 and 0.50 for prolate particles.
-By fitting between the blue lines of Figure 6.
-By interpolating between the prolate/oblate aspect ratio pairs, it is found that the prolate aspect ratios corresponding to the oblate aspect ratios of 0.33 and 0.39 of the RECAP glacial and Holocene samples are 0.39 and 0.47 respectively (Figure 14).
-The ADDA simulations therefore predict less extreme aspect ratios for prolates than for oblates, similarly to the Abakus/Coulter Counter comparison.
-This analysis is however artificial in the sense that the RECAP samples are dominated by oblates and not prolates.

-10 these mean $\rho$ curves to the oblate aspect ratio contour, it is found that they correspond to oblate particles of aspect ratio 0.23, 0.28 and 0.41 respectively.
-The fit is only performed for $\sigma{ext}$ values between the 0.25 and 0.75 quantiles of the SPES data, ie.
+As described in section 3.3, the mean optical thickness ρ is calculated as function of extinction cross section σ{ext} for different aspect ratios c (Figure 13).
+These curves are interpolated to generate a contour plot of c in ρ , σ{ext} space.
+The mean ρ curve is then calculated for the aspect ratios 0.25, 0.33 and 0.50 for prolate particles.
+By fitting these mean ρ curves to the oblate aspect ratio contour, it is found that they correspond to oblate particles of aspect ratio 0.23, 0.28 and 0.41 respectively.
+The fit is only performed for σ{ext} values between the 0.25 and 0.75 quantiles of the SPES data, ie.